infinum/accessibility-mobile-standards/docs/guidelines/platforms/android/guideline_percievable_android.md

 ## Other perceivable guidelines

 This section includes guidelines that may not apply to the Android platform or fall under the mobile team’s responsibilities.
-However, please keep in mind that these guidelines still need to be met."
+However, please keep in mind that these guidelines still need to be met.

 - [WCAG 1.4.3 Contrast (Minimum) - Level AA](https://www.w3.org/WAI/WCAG22/quickref/#contrast-minimum) - This guideline completely depends on the accessible design